petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 definitions---hypothetically allowing researchers to make changes more quickly and in smaller batches without fear of breaking anything.

-But CI/CD did not crop up in isolation.
+But CI and CD did not crop up in isolation.
-It arose as part of a larger wave of changes in software development philosophy.
+They arose as part of a larger wave of changes in software development philosophy.

 In its less mature era,